-- C.1.
-Compensation.
-The requirement for Board approval shall apply to all expenditures, extensions, amendments, or renewals of an existing or expired contract or term agreement whenever aggregated expenditures under the original contract or term agreement, and any extensions, renewals, or amendments thereof exceed: (1) the Executive Director contracting authorityContracting Authority set forth in paragraph Section 3(A) above in instances where the Board has not approved the specific contracts or (2) the total contract amount or contract term approved by Board by resolution. - 2.
+- Compensation.
+The requirement for Board approval shall apply to all expenditures, extensions, amendments, or renewals of an existing or expired contract or term agreement whenever aggregated expenditures under the original contract or term agreement, and any extensions, renewals, or amendments thereof exceed: (1) the Executive Director contracting authority Contracting Authority set forth in paragraph Section 3(A) above in instances where the Board has not approved the specific contracts or (2) the total contract amount or contract term approved by Board by resolution. - 2.
 Change of Name.
 The Executive Director is hereby delegated the authority to execute any amendments to Purchase Orders or contracts where the sole purpose of the amendment is to document a change in name of the Contractor or Supplier. - 3.
 Assignments.
 The Executive Director is hereby delegated the authority to execute any assignments of Purchase Orders or contracts, provided that the original party to the Purchase Order or contract (assignor), or a party wholly owned or controlled by the assignor, remains liable under the Purchase Order or contract. - 4.
 Term.
-The Executive Director is hereby delegated the authority to execute any amendments to Purchase Orders or contracts where the sole purpose is to extend the term by up to one year. - D.C.
-Order Splitting: No work, project, or purchasePurchase may be split or separated into smaller work orders, projects, or purchasesPurchases for the purpose of evading the competitive procurementContracting Authority or the Formal Competitive Procurement requirements set forth in these Purchasing Procedures. - E.D.
-Validity of contracts.
-Legislative actions of the Board approving or authorizing the execution of any contract is are not evidence of and shall not create or constitute a contract or the grant of any right, entitlement or property interest, or any obligation or liability.
-No contract shall be binding or of any force or effect unless and until it is signed on behalf of the Board as authorized by the legislative action and, is signed and approved as to form and legality by the Port Attorney, and is delivered to the other contracting party. - E. Change orders.
-The for Public Works.
+The Executive Director is hereby delegated the authority to execute any amendments to Purchase Orders or contracts where the sole purpose is to extend the term by up to one year.

-- 1. Contracts Approved by the Board Where Change Order Authority Is Established.
-For those contracts that are approved by the Board where the Board has specifically established the change order authority, the Executive Director has no authority to increase the change order authority established by the Board without further approval of the Board. - 2.
-Contracts Approved by the Board Where No Change Order Authority Is Established by the Board.
-For those contracts that are approved by the Board but no change order authority is established by the Board, the Executive Director is authorized to execute change orders to public works contracts provided that in the aggregate of the amount not to exceed the lesser of 15% of the original contract amount or \$250,000 as long as the total amount of the contract, including the change orders, is within the budget approved by the Board. - F.3.
-Contracts Not Approved by the Board.
-For those contracts that are not approved by the Board, the Executive Director is authorized to execute change orders such that the aggregate amount of all change orders (inclusive of the change order original contract amount) does not exceed: (1) the Executive Director contracting authority in instances where the Board has not approved the specific public works contracts or appropriated funds for the instant projects or (2) the budget or funds appropriation approved by the Board by resolution or ordinance for the public works contract or project that is the subject of the contract \$250,000. - G.F.
-Emergency procurement.
-In the case of an emergencyEmergency, for the purpose of the immediate preservation of public property or the public peace, health, or safety, the Executive Director may authorize and execute a contract or purchase orderPurchase Order without advertising or previous specific approval or authorization by the Board, for suppliesSupplies or servicesServices or a combination thereof, to be furnished to the Port.
-Any action to execute such contract or purchaseOrder shall be subject to the provisions of Section 7(c) of these Purchasing Procedures.
+- C. Order Splitting: No work, project, or purchasePurchase may be split or separated into smaller work orders, projects, or purchasesPurchases for the purpose of evading the competitive procurementContracting Authority or Formal Competitive Procurement or other requirements set forth in these Purchasing Procedures. - D. Validity of contracts.
+Legislative actions of the Board approving or authorizing the execution of any contract isare not evidence of and shall not create or constitute a contract or the grant of any right, entitlement or property interest, or any obligation or liability.
+No contract shall be binding or of any force or effect unless and until it is signed on behalf of the Board as authorized by the legislative action and, is signed and approved as to form and legality by the Port Attorney, and is delivered to the other contracting party. - E. Change orders.-The Executive Director is authorized to execute change orders to public works contracts provided that the aggregate of the contract amount (inclusive of the change order amount) does not exceed: (1) the Executive Director contracting authority in instances where the Board has not approved the specific public works contracts or appropriated funds for the instant projects or (2) the budget or funds appropriation approved by the Board by resolution or ordinance for the public works contract or project that is the subject of the contract. - F. Emergency procurement.
+In the case of an emergency, for the purpose of the immediate preservation of public property or the public peace, health, or safety, the Executive Director may authorize and execute a contract or purchase Order without advertising or previous specific approval or authorization by the Board, for supplies or services Services or a combination thereof, to be furnished to the Port.
+Any action to execute such contract or purchase Order shall be subject to the provisions of Section 7(c) of these Purchasing Procedures.